aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getName() {#getName--}

+<b>@deprecated.</b> Please use the 'name' property instead.
 Specifies the name of the connection.
 Each connection must have a unique name.

 ```javascript
 getName() : string;